ICRAR/libprofit/docs/usage.rst

 This section gives a brief overview on how to use this API.
 For a full reference please refer to :doc:`api`.

-.. default-domain:: c
+.. default-domain:: cpp
-.. highlight:: c
+.. highlight:: cpp

 At the core of *libprofit* sits :type:`profit_model`.
 This structure holds all the information needed to generate an image.